Section 44AD – Presumptive taxation Scheme for Businesses

 • any business except the business of plying, hiring or leasing goods carriages referred to in section 44AE; and

-• whose total turnover or gross receipts in the previous year does not exceed an amount of rs.
+• whose total turnover or gross receipts in the previous year does not exceed an amount of Rs.
 1 crore.
-Limit is raised to Rs.
+Limit was raised to Rs.
 2 crore from financial year 2016-17.

 Extra Eligibility criteria from Financial year 2016-17